rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-servers-product-concepts/server-region.rst

-* If you use an SDK, you begin describing your new Cloud Server by authenticating at an API endpoint (which identifies a region), and then choosing an image and a flavor, as shown at :rax-dev:`Quickstart for Cloud Servers <docs/cloud-servers/getting-started/>`.
+* If you use an SDK, you begin describing your new Cloud Server by authenticating at an API endpoint (which identifies a region), and then choosing an image and a flavor, as shown at :rax-dev-quickstart:`Quickstart for Cloud Servers <cloud-servers/getting-started/>`.

 No matter how you submit your request to create a Cloud Server, the resources described in the request determine the placement of your Cloud